.

 with the assistance of a partner, your shoulder alignment is compared to

-down, so that the top of the upper arm (humerous bone) is pulled as far behind
+and down, so that the top of the upper arm (humerous bone) is pulled as

-the end of your collar bone (clavicle) as possible.
-This opens the line of
+far behind the end of your collar bone (clavicle) as possible.
+This opens

-your upper body, which is the opposite of collapsing the shoulders forward.
+the line of your upper body, which is the opposite of collapsing the shoulders

-Then a stretch exercise is introduced, which pinpoints any restriction that
+forward.
+Then a stretch exercise is introduced, which pinpoints any restriction

-keeps you from reaching the ideal alignment of your shoulders, neck and
+that keeps you from reaching the ideal alignment of your shoulders, neck

-head.
-I recommend to riders that they use this shoulder stretch prior to
+and head.
+I recommend to riders that they use this shoulder stretch prior

 In another

-and 1/2 feet apart with toes pointing at approximately a 30 degree angle outward.
+2 and 1/2 feet apart with toes pointing at approximately a 30 degree angle

-From this position, bend your knees while your partner drops a plum line
+outward.
+From this position, bend your knees while your partner drops a

-(a string with a weight at the end) to the floor.
-As you move, you can evaluate
+plum line (a string with a weight at the end) to the floor.
+As you move,

 During